astrskai/astrsk-ai-docs/docs/card/character-card.md

 These information are not added to the prompt that influences the AI output.

-![Character Card Metadata Panel](./images/card-metadata-panel.png) *[Image placeholder: Shows the metadata panel with fields for name, author, etc.]*
+![Character Card Metadata Panel](./images/card-metadata-panel.png)

 ## Character Info Panel

 This is where you define the core attributes of your character, including their name, description, and example dialogue.
 The content here is designed to be pulled into the flow to guide the AI.

 ![Character Info Panel](./images/character-info-panel.png)
-*[Image placeholder: Shows the character info panel with fields for personality, background, etc.]*

 ## Lorebook Panels